Home » Simplify your calculations with ease. » Industrial » Isolator Stiffness Calculator Online

 The formula for calculating isolator stiffness might seem complex, but its components are relatively straightforward.
 The stiffness ('k') is directly proportional to the product of the natural frequency ('fn') squared and the mass supported ('m').
 The natural frequency refers to the frequency at which an object oscillates without any external forces.
 When multiplied by itself and the mass supported, it quantifies the isolator's resistance to deformation.

-See also Locksmith Calculator Online
+See also HRB to HRC Conversion Calculator Online

 Table of General Terms and Relevant Information